Amylee’s Colourful approach to Creative Writing

 - Change the brush (and ink colours as well), taking care to soak the tip of the brush in the watercolour before drawing your letters.
 And so, little by little the letters will change colour and achieve a nice gradient.

-GOOD TO KNOW: The most difficult part is to know how to balance having sufficient watercolour paint on the tip of the brush with the flow of the reservoir (by squeezing with your fingers).
+Did you know?
+The most difficult part is to know how to balance having sufficient watercolour paint on the tip of the brush with the flow of the reservoir (by squeezing with your fingers).
 If necessary, don’t hesitate to do some tests before working on the official illustration.

 Cleaning Step | Think about it